IlyaGulya/setup-crowdin-cli/memory-bank/activeContext.md

 - **Added concurrency control to prevent workflow conflicts**
 - **Optimized the workflow by downloading JAR directly in build jobs**
 - **Replaced agent-based native-image configuration with custom reflection feature**
+- **Added testing of built binaries directly in the build job**
+- **Simplified testing by using environment variables instead of modifying config files**

 ## Next Steps